hicklin/immich-rpi-server/README.md

 # Disaster recovery

 This section covers recovering your immich setup from backups.
 These instructions cover two distinct situations.
-- **Complete recovery**: Setting up the external drive, RPi and getting data backed-up on cloud storage.
+- **Recovery from cloud storage**: Setting up the external drive, RPi and getting data backed-up on cloud storage.
-- **Recovery with drive data**: The external drive data is intact and can be used as is.
+- **Recovery from external drive**: The external drive data is intact and can be used as is.
 Setting up of RPi.

-## Complete recovery
+## Recovery from cloud storage

 1. Encrypt the new drive following [setup step 1](#1-encrypt-external-drive).
 2. Setup the RPi following [setup step 2](#2-raspberry-pi-setup).